mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return p, omega2, omega3
 ```

+Finding our `q` and `g` is done by `find_prime_field`, which works by first finding a prime of the right size and with the right order.
+To then also find the generator we need a piece of auxiliary information, namely the prime factors in the order.

 ```python
 def find_prime_field(min_bitsize, order_divisor):
     p, order_prime_factors = find_prime(min_bitsize, order_divisor)
     g = find_generator(p, order_prime_factors)
     return p, g
 ```

+The reason for this is that we can use the prime factors in the order to efficiently test whether an arbitrary candidate element in the field is in fact a generator.
+This follows from a well-known number theory as detailed in standard textbooks on the matter. **todo references, theorem statement?**

 ```python
 def find_generator(prime, order_prime_factors):